andkrau/NuanceResurrection/Readme.txt

   grow beyond 500 megabytes or even wrap around the maximum file sise of 4 GB.
-There are not too many text editors that will successfully open a file greater than 400 MB and so if a dump file grows this large it is not recommended to open it else the chances of locking up your system is high.
+There are not too many text editors that will successfully open a file greater than 400 MB and so if a dump file grows this large it is not recommended to open it else the chances of locking up your system is high, recommended: Disabled

 [T3KCompilerHack]
   Enable/Disabled: toggles a compiler hack that avoids errors in T3K that occur even without optimization enabled.
 The penalty is an increase in non-compilable instructions and less chance for constant propagation.
+  NOTE: This does not seem to be needed nowadays anymore, but i left it in for now, lets see, recommended: Disabled
+        (so please use the recommendation in GameCompatibility.txt instead)

 Flash ROM Support
 =================